Testament (band): Transitional period (1992–2004)

 Soon after the release of The Gathering, Murphy was diagnosed with a brain tumor.
 Through various fundraisers, Murphy was able to afford surgery and eventually made a full recovery, but was unable to recall anything from the recording of The Gathering.
 In 2001, Billy was also diagnosed with germ cell seminoma, a rare form of testicular cancer, but it only affected Billy's lungs and heart.
 His cancer was also treated successfully.
-In August 2001, friends of Billy organized the Thrash of the Titans benefit concert, featuring seminal Bay Area thrash metal bands Vio-lence, Death Angel, Exodus, Forbidden, Sadus and Heathen, as well as Anthrax, S.O.D. and Flotsam and Jetsam.
+In August 2001, friends of Billy organized the Thrash of the Titans benefit concert, featuring fellow Bay Area thrash metal bands Vio-lence, Death Angel, Exodus, Forbidden, Sadus and Heathen, as well as Anthrax, S.O.D. and Flotsam and Jetsam.
 The show was headlined by a reunited Legacy, featuring Steve Souza on vocals, and former guitarist Alex Skolnick, who had not played with the band since 1992, and bassist Greg Christian.
 Also in 2001, Testament released First Strike Still Deadly, a collection of re-recordings (with modern studio technology) of songs from their first two albums.
-It featured the lineup of Billy, Peterson, Di Giorgio, the return of Souza on vocals (for the album's last two tracks), Skolnick on guitar, and John Tempesta on drums.
+It featured the lineup of Billy, Peterson, Di Giorgio, the returns of Souza on vocals (for the album's last two tracks), Skolnick on guitar, and John Tempesta on drums.

 By 2002, Billy had made a full recovery, and the band began performing live again with a new lineup, which included then-Sadus drummer Jon Allen.
 In 2004, the band changed their lineup once again for their summer festival appearances.
 Allen was replaced by Paul Bostaph, returning to the band for a second stint after a decade's absence.
 Lead guitarist Steve Smyth departed to join Nevermore and was replaced by former Halford guitarist "Metal" Mike Chlasciak.
 Shortly after Smyth's departure, Peterson fell down a flight of stairs, breaking his leg, and was unavailable for some dates; he was temporarily replaced by Smyth.